Major Cecil Bruce Blake1

 M, #143404, b.
 31 August 1708, d.
 20 December 1773

-Sir John Rogers, 3rd Bt. was baptised on 31 August 1708 at Cornwood, Devon, England.1 He was the son of Sir John Rogers, 2nd Bt. and Mary Henley.1 He married Hannah Trefusis, daughter of Thomas Trefusis, on 28 October 1742 at St. Benet's, Paul's Wharf, London, England.1 He died on 20 December 1773 at age 65 at Blachford, Cornwood, Devon, England, without issue.1 He was buried on 24 December 1773 at Cornwood, Devon, England.1 His will (dated 22 August 1763) was probated on 15 February 1774.1
+Sir John Rogers, 3rd Bt. was baptised on 31 August 1708 at Cornwood, Devon, EnglandG.1 He was the son of Sir John Rogers, 2nd Bt. and Mary Henley.1 He married Hannah Trefusis, daughter of Thomas Trefusis, on 28 October 1742 at St. Benet's, Paul's Wharf, London, EnglandG.1 He died on 20 December 1773 at age 65 at Blachford, Cornwood, Devon, EnglandG, without issue.1 He was buried on 24 December 1773 at Cornwood, Devon, EnglandG.1 His will was proven (by probate) on 15 February 1774.1

 Citations